-Carry Over Up to \$640
+Carry Over Up to \$500

-Internal Revenue Service rules provide that you can carry over to the following plan year \$640 of any balance not used for eligible expenses.
+Internal Revenue Service rules provide that you can carry over to the following plan year \$500 of any balance not used for eligible expenses.

-There is a \$25 minimum carry over amount for employees who do not contribute to the Health Care Spending Account for the following plan year and remaining balances are subject to forfeiture at the end of that year.
+There is a \$25 minimum carry over amount for employees who do not contribute to the Health Care Spending Account for the following plan year.